Plantain

 BUY ON AMAZON — Link Coming Soon

-Dosage: 2-3 cups daily for respiratory or urinary complaints
+Dosage: 1 cup 3-4 times daily for respiratory or urinary support

 BUY ON AMAZON — Link Coming Soon